vlz8/SteelEat/README.md

 ## Usage

-1. Paste one or more video URLs into the input box
+1. Paste one video URL into the input box
 2. Choose **MP4** (video) or **MP3** (audio)
 3. Click **Fetch** to load video info and thumbnail
 4. Click **Download**